-While contact with human blood and other infectious material is not a frequent on-the-job occurrence for Central Arizona Project (CAP) personnel, potential exposure may occur in firstaid situations where there are open wounds, if breathing resuscitation efforts are required, or during waste water treatment operations.
+While contact with human blood and other potentially infectious materials is not a frequent onthe-job occurrence for Central Arizona Project (CAP) personnel, potential exposure may occur to those who provide first-aid.

 - 1.1 COMPLIANCE STANDARDS: This document was prepared in accordance with the Federal Occupational Safety and Health Administration (OSHA) Bloodborne Pathogens standard (29 CFR 1910.1030) and the U.S. Department of the Interior- Bureau of Reclamation (BOR) Safety and Health Standard. - 1.2 PROGRAM COMPLIANCE: Compliance with instructions and procedures contained in the Bloodborne Pathogen Program is mandatory.
 Willful disregard for this program or any of its provisions may result in corrective action as outlined in the CAP Policy on Corrective Action found in the Employment Section of the Policy Handbook.